coralproject/talk/PLUGINS.md

 ```

 Where we have a `server` key with an array of plugins that match the folder
 name in the `plugins/` folder.
-For example, the above `plugins.json` would
+For example, the above config would
 require a plugin from `plugins/people`, which must provide a `index.js` file
 that returns an object that matches the Plugin Specification.